WE-PLAY-INTELLIGENCE/CAUGHT/README.md

-# CAUGHT is a CAD Software Developed by PLAY for Organtion Seeking Cyber System for antitheft and  Dealing with Recognizing the Theft Organized .
+# CAUGHT is a CAD Software Developed by PLAY for Organtion Seeking Cyber System for antitheft and  Dealing with Recognizing the Person Involved in the Scene  .